A Complete Guide for Promoting Your Mobile App

 Pre-Launch App Marketing Strategy

 Although every app developer’s wish is to reach the peak of download numbers immediately after launch, it happens so rarely that even those with flawless post-launch marketing strategies often experience a disappointing start.
-Indeed, the app market is overly saturated, but what really makes the biggest difference here is the negligence of a pre-launch advertising effort.
-Here’s how to create buzz around your app long before it’s available for the public, and ensure to grow sales from day one.
+Indeed, the app market is overly saturated, but what really makes the biggest difference is the pre-launch app marketing strategy.
+Here’s how to promote your mobile app before it’s available for the public, and ensure to grow sales from day one.

 Establish an Early Timeline